Survivor South Africa: Champions

 Survivor South Africa: Champions is the fifth season of the South African reality competition show Survivor South Africa.
 The series was filmed in October 2013 and aired weekly between January and May 2014 on M-Net.
 This was the second season to be filmed in Johor state of Malaysia, following Survivor South Africa: Malaysia, and the third to be hosted by Nico Panagio.

 This season featured 20 contestants being led by two of South Africa's sporting champions while competing for 27 days.
 The champions joining the 20 contestants were former Springbok rugby captain Corné Krige and former Bafana Bafana player Mark Fish.
 As tribe captains, they drafted the two initial tribes, competed in all the team challenges pre-merge, involved themselves in tribal life, and attended Tribal Council.
 However, they could not vote or be voted for at Tribal Council.
 Once the tribes merged, the Champions were removed from the islands and placed on the jury, where they must compete in duels for the Salvation Cup, which the winning captain can use to negate a single vote at Tribal Council.
 The captains attended the final Tribal Council and cast a vote for the Ultimate Survivor.
 The champions also competed for a separate prize of R 500,000 Rand, as decided by a vote from the South African viewing audience.

 On May 18, 2014, Graham Jenneker was voted the "Ultimate Survivor" in a 5-3-2 jury vote over runner-up Buhle Madlala and 2nd runner-up Sivu Xabanisa.
 It was also announced that Corné Krige was the winning captain after eight weeks of public voting.

 Contestants

 The cast is composed of 20 players, initially divided into two tribes of ten in a schoolyard pick by the champions: Selatan (South in Malay), led by Corné Krige, and Utara (North in Malay), led by Mark Fish.
 On Day 12, the castaways participated in a surprise tribe swap.
 On Day 18, the two tribes merged into one tribe Juara, named after the Malay language word of Champions.

+Alongside the support of Krige and Fish, the tribes could win additional challenge assistants: South African sporting legends and personalities Jimmy Tau, Makhaya Ntini, Jonty Rhodes, Carol Tshabalala and Derek Alberts.

 Future appearances

 Killarney Jones, Marian de Vos, Philip Dickson, Shane Hattingh and Shona MacDonald returned to compete again in Survivor South Africa: Return of the Outcasts in 2022.
-MacDonald finished in 15th place, while Hattingh, de Vos, Dickson and Jones finished 2nd, 3rd, 4th and 5th respectively.